Science City Centre (艢r贸dmie艣cie)

 The museum occupies three exhibition halls and several smaller spaces.
 The main hall is dominated by a massive skeletal reconstruction of Opisthocoelicaudia - a plant-eating sauropod that weighed over ten tonnes in life.
 Here is a detail palaeontology enthusiasts will appreciate: the skull mounted on this skeleton actually belongs to a different species, Nemegtosaurus, found kilometres away in the Gobi.
 That is the reality of fieldwork - you assemble what you can from what you find.

 The second hall belongs to the predators.
-Two Tarbosaurus skeletons — the Asian cousin of Tyrannosaurus — stand in deliberately contrasting poses.
-One reflects the current scientific understanding, backbone parallel to the ground.
-The other is frozen in the outdated “kangaroo posture” from the 1960s, when researchers believed theropods walked upright.
-It is a clever educational trick: science does not stand still, and neither should your assumptions.
-In the same room, you will find Deinocheirus — for decades known only from its colossal front limbs (discovered in 1965), until a 2014 study revealed it was a giant, ostrich-like dinosaur.
+Two Tarbosaurus skeletons - the Asian cousin of Tyrannosaurus - stand side by side, replica and original together, both now posed with backbones parallel to the ground, reflecting current scientific understanding of how these predators actually moved.
+Until recently, one was frozen in the outdated “kangaroo posture” from the 1960s, when researchers believed theropods walked upright - the display has since been updated.
+In the same room, you will find Deinocheirus - for decades known only from its colossal front limbs (discovered in 1965), until a 2014 study revealed it was a giant, ostrich-like dinosaur.

 The remaining spaces cover Polish palaeontological discoveries.
 Silesaurus from Krasiejow near Opole - a Late Triassic dinosaur relative.
 Smok wawelski and Lisowicia bojani from Lisowice - the latter being the largest known dicynodont, a creature most people have never heard of but should have.
 There is the earliest known frog skeleton, from Triassic rocks near Krakow.
 A life reconstruction of “Lucy,” the 3-million-year-old Australopithecus.
 Fossilised dinosaur eggs.
 Trackways from the Holy Cross Mountains.
 Ankylosaur and early ceratopsian remains.

 This is not a slick, modern museum.
 Labels are in Polish only, there are no interactive screens, no audio guide, and the displays have a distinctly underfunded feel.
 A new permanent exhibition on ocean evolution is under construction, but the Institute of Paleobiology’s budget means it is progressing slowly.
-And yet — or perhaps because of this — the place has something that polished multimedia centres lack: authenticity.
-You stand a metre from the bones of an animal that lived 70 million years ago, and nobody is in your way, because you are probably one of a handful of visitors.
+And yet - or perhaps because of this - the place has something that polished multimedia centres lack: authenticity.
+You stand mere centimetres from the bones of an animal that lived 70 million years ago - the originals sit in small glass display cases - and nobody is in your way, because you are probably one of a handful of visitors.

 Tips

-- Not accessible.
+• Not accessible.
 The museum officially states it is not adapted for visitors with disabilities.
 No lift, no ramps.
-Pushchairs will not fit either.

 Getting There